CryptoFranc Price Tops $1.09 on Exchanges (XCHF)

 CryptoFranc Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as CryptoFranc directly using U.S. dollars.
-Investors seeking to acquire CryptoFranc should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CryptoFranc using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as CryptoFranc directly using U.S. dollars.
+Investors seeking to trade CryptoFranc should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CryptoFranc using one of the exchanges listed above.

 Receive News & Updates for CryptoFranc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CryptoFranc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.